Darchro/amusement/README.md

 - [Community Forum](http://www.community.createjs.com)
 - [CreateJS Git Hub](https://github.com/CreateJS)

-If anyone has any suggestions for how we can improve the libraries, or want to share examples or fixes don't hesitate to get in touch.
+If anyone has any suggestions on how we can improve the libraries, or want to share examples or fixes don't hesitate to get in touch.

 ------------
-All code is <b>copyright 2013 Sebastian DeRossi</b> and is free to use, copy, and modify under the MIT license.
+All code is <b>copyright 2015 Sebastian DeRossi</b> and is free to use, copy, and modify under the MIT license.